Giga4byte/Networking-Lab/README.md

   - Iwconfig
   - Hostname
   - nload
-Study the above commands and identify the suitable command from the above list for performing the following:
+##### Study the above commands and identify the suitable command from the above list for performing the following:
-  - Test whether “Google” is up and accessible.
-  - Send 5 messages of buffer size 1000 bytes to any URL.
-  - List all UDP Sockets.
-  - Print the IP address details of the google.com.
+  i) Test whether “Google” is up and accessible. ii) Send 5 messages of buffer size 1000 bytes to any URL. iii) List all UDP Sockets. iv) Print the IP address details of the google.com.
-  - Display the hostname of your computer.
+  v) Display the hostname of your computer.

 ### Day 2.
 #### Familiarize and understand the use and functioning of system calls used for network programming in Linux.